 I later returned to Cheltenham and got a temporary job at Cavendish House whilst studying at the Technical College in Hatherley, where I managed to pass GCEs.
-I then gained employment at Dowty Rotol in the Export dept. and also worked at nights on the manual switchboard at the Queens hotel, a very interesting experience!
+I then gained employment at Dowty Rotol in the Export Department and also worked at nights on the manual switchboard at the Queen's Hotel, a very interesting experience!
 Seeing an advert for a job that was asking for someone with language skills, I replied and secured a job at Leonard Stace, Gloucester Road.
-The company had started to export its specialty industrial coated papers and wanted someone to communicate with their European customers.
+The company had started to export its speciality, industrial coated papers, and wanted someone to communicate with their European customers.
 I loved the job and was able to use my languages.
 After 3 years I saw a similar position advertised with a larger company near Manchester, but which also involved travel, so I relocated with my wife Brenda, who had been a Pate’s Grammar School student, and went North.

 So my wife and I made the decision to emigrate to Auckland, New Zealand in September 1973.
-Our sons were 6 and 1 1/2 years old.
+Our sons were 6 and 1 and a half years old.
 We decided that we would start our own label business in NZ and I arranged for equipment to be sent from Holland.
-I could see that manufacturing business there was still somewhat behind the UK and thus I started to contact all the many European suppliers that I used to deal with andwas lucky enough to obtain several exclusive dealerships for both New Zealand and Australia.
+I could see that manufacturing business there was still somewhat behind the UK and thus I started to contact all the many European suppliers that I used to deal with and was lucky enough to obtain several exclusive dealerships for both New Zealand and Australia.

 This is all still in use today and has saved the New Zealand Government many hundreds of millions of dollars over the years.
 By that time, the little company we started in the basement of our rented house had 55 employees, many millions in turnover, distributors in Australia and the South Pacific.